novacbn/kahi-ui/README.md

 -   **Composable**: While 30+ prebuilt Components are available, Kahi UI also provides primitives to design your Application's UI without touching CSS.
 -   **Dark Mode**: Components in Kahi UI change colors when a compatible Browser views w/ Dark Mode.
 -   **Framework Independent**: Even though Svelte-first, there is no hard toolchain dependencies required.
 You can just take the built CSS files and use with React or in a traditional SSR environment.
--   **Typescript Compatible**: Kahi UI should be fully typed, so you get easy IDE autocomplete.
+-   **Typescript Native**: Kahi UI tries to be fully typed by using TypeScript as its base language, so you get a complete IDE experience.

 ## Documentation